-Creating what is beautiful and preserving what is valuable with paints by KEIM.
+Creating what is beautiful and preserving what is valuable with KEIM mineral paints.

-After all, future generations should also be able to enjoy the cultural legacy and historic past of buildings in their authentic form, due to this protection.
-When it comes to restoring and renovating old buildings, it goes without saying that the materials used must fulfil the highest quality requirements.
+This protection ensures that future generations can also enjoy the cultural legacy and historic past of buildings in their authentic form.
+When restoring and renovating old buildings, it is imperative that the materials used meet the highest quality requirements.

 It is important to distinguish between these two terms, which are sometimes used indiscriminately.
 Restoration of buildings is about correcting structural defects and then increasing the value of the building through improvements, such as painting the facade.
 Restorers are dedicated to the same task, but in a more scientific way, preserving the architectural heritage without altering it.
 When finishing listed facades, an attempt should be made to respect the antiquity of the building and therefore to use compatible painting techniques that preserve the historical character.